 Today's podcast is very special.
 It's with Bobbi Gibb, the first woman to ever run the Boston Marathon.

 Bobbi is a true Renaissance Woman.
-She is an author, artist and lawyer.
-She is very spiritual, and passionately interested in a wide range of subjects including economics, politics, natural systems, science and the phenomenon recursive consciousness.
+She is an author, artist, and lawyer.
+She is very spiritual and passionately interested in a wide range of subjects including economics, politics, natural systems, science, and the phenomenon of recursive consciousness.

 All of which we get to talk about in the interview.